Child Custody Evaluations

 The evaluation always addresses the needs of the child, not those of the parents.
 Thus, for example, the fact that a parent may be lonely without the child, is not relevant to the question of with whom the child will fare best.

-The child needs are not the same as what the child wants.
-For example, even though a youngster wants to live with his mother, this may not be in his or her best interests.
+The child’s needs are not the same as what the child wants.
+For example, even though a youngster expresses a desire to live with one parent or the other, this may not necessarily be in his or her best interests.

 In special circumstances, a custody evaluation may involve visits to the home or school, but these are not typically necessary.

 Although the number of hours of actual client contact may be modest, the process of interviews and testing usually takes several weeks.
 School and work schedules need to be accommodated.
-In addition , it is advantageous for all adults and children to be seen over a longer period of time, so that minor fluctuations in moods and attention can be viewed in perspective.
+Moreover, it is advantageous for all adults and children to be seen over a longer period of time, so that minor fluctuations in moods and attention can be viewed in perspective.